 Since the introduction of seatbelts and drink driving regulations, deaths on roads are thankfully falling.
 However, there’s always opportunity to make our roads safer, starting with our youngest and newest motorists.

-Recently, we asked our Facebook audience about new drivers and their opinion of them; should there be new restrictions placed on recent license holders, or should driving in more diverse situations (eg. on highways, at night)?
+Recently, we aran a survey about new drivers and their opinion of them; should there be new restrictions placed on recent license holders, or should driving in more diverse situations (eg. on highways, at night)?